ITALIAN LINGUISTICS (LABORATORY)

-Acquire the fundamentals of the variety of Italian linguistics and its historical development.
+Learning the fundamental aspects of the variety of Italian linguistics and its historical development.

 Course contents summary

-The first unit (unit A, 5 CFU) is an introductory course to provide a basic overview of the variety within Italian and its dialects, with special emphasis on some of the crucial points in the relationship between language and dialects in Italian linguistic history.
+The first unit (unit A, 5 credits) is an introductory course providing a basic overview of the variety within Italian and its dialects, with special emphasis on some of the crucial points in the relationship between language and dialects in Italian linguistic history.

 The second unit (unit B, 5 CFU) is a specialised course.

 For the introductory part, the following are recommended: F. Bruni, L'italiano.
-Elementi di storia della lingua e della cultura, Torino, UTET 1984 or one of the following, AA.VV., La lingua nella storia d'Italia a cura di Luca Serianni, Roma, societa Dante Alighieri, 2001.
+Elementi di storia della lingua e della cultura, Turin, UTET 1984, or AA.VV., La lingua nella storia d'Italia ed.
+Luca Serianni, Rome, Società Dante Alighieri, 2001.